"Sharon is a dynamite presenter."

 Following a clerkship with the Honorable Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit, Ms. Davis was a litigator with Williams & Connolly LLP in Washington, D.C., where she worked on a wide variety of lawsuits and litigation matters.
 Ms. Davis has been litigating patent cases since 1997.

 Ms. Davis was admitted to the Bar of the State of Texas in 1991 and the Bar of the District of Columbia in 1992.
 She is also admitted to practice before the United States Court of Appeals for the Federal Circuit and the Fourth Circuit; and the United States District Courts for the District of Columbia and Maryland.
 Ms. Davis is a member of the Women’s Bar Association of the District of Columbia and the American Bar Association.
-Ms. Davis has been ranked in the IAM Patent 1000 (2014-2016) for the DC Metro Area and listed in the "Washington DC Super Lawyers" list (2013-2016).
+Ms. Davis has been ranked in the IAM Patent 1000 (2014-2021) for the DC Metro Area and listed in the Washington, DC Super Lawyers list (2013-2021).

 In the area of patent litigation, Ms. Davis advises clients on litigation strategy with respect to infringement, validity and unenforceability issues.
-She has handled Hatch-Waxman litigations relating to, inter alia, fentanyl transdermal patches, paclitaxel, levalbuterol, and levocetirizine.
-Representative litigation matters in other areas of technology include Affinion Net Patents, Inc. v.
-Maritz, Inc. in the District of Delaware; Guardian Industries, Inc. v.
-AFG Industries, Inc. in the Eastern District of Michigan and Dow Jones & Company, Inc. v.
-Ablaise, Ltd. in the District of Columbia.
+She has represented multiple media and technology companies in defending patent infringement claims in the District Court, Federal Circuit, and Patent and Trademark Office proceedings, including Viacom, Inc., Fandango LLC, TripAdvisor LLC, and Donuts, Inc. She has also handled Hatch-Waxman litigations relating to, inter alia, fentanyl transdermal patches, paclitaxel, levalbuterol, and levocetirizine.
+Representative litigation matters include Mankes v.
+Fandango in the Eastern District of North Carolina and the Federal Circuit; WhitServe LLC v.
+Donuts, Inc. in the District of Delaware and the Federal Circuit; and Bartonfalls LLC v.
+Turner Broadcasting System, Inc., et. al. in the Eastern District of Texas.